Associate Professor of Lawyering Skills

 Sullivan Hall 441

 Additionally, as the former faculty advisor to the student organization, Global Brigades, Professor Dickson accompanied groups of students to Costa Rica, Panama, and Honduras for week-long service trips.
-Additionally, Professor Dickson served on the initial board of directors for APPEAL, an international organization developed to support the teaching of legal writing and the exchange of information among U.S. and African academics.
+In that capacity, Professor Dickson aided the group in receiving the University’s Mission award.

-Professor Dickson currently serves on the Board for Legal Voice, a well-respected northwest nonprofit organization that uses the law to better the lives of women and girls.
+She also served for six years on the Board for Legal Voice, a well-respected Pacific Northwest nonprofit organization that uses the law to better the lives of women and girls.
 Prior to joining the faculty, Professor Dickson practiced in the areas of estate planning and probate law at a boutique law firm, where she worked with large estates involving complicated tax issues.